 - Please follow your dataset to find the Maximum and Minimum values and Reset accordingly.

 - In conclusion, both of your Axis Bounds are adjusted after following the steps.

-Read More: How to Draw 3-Axis Scatter Plot in Excel (with Easy Steps)
+Read More: How to Create a 3D Scatter Plot in Excel

 Step-05: Resize the Chart

-This particular step is to make the overall outlook easy to readable for the readers.
+This particular step is to make the overall outlook easy to read for the readers.

 - Resize the Scatter Chart and place this below the dataset.